Hoi An, a Must see.

 After the race, we found some lunch in a local restaurant.
 It turned out to be the owner’s birthday and the afternoon was spent pursuing two of the most common pursuits I’ve found all over rural Vietnam: drinking rice wine and singing karoake!
 The friendliness of the locals, who would not let us leave, was incredible and it only increased the more rice wine was consumed.

 Fortunately we escaped late afternoon and got an early night.
-Back in Hanoi the next day though it was time for a night out.
+Back in Hanoi the next day, though, it was time for a night out.
 A really cool speakeasy cocktail bar was the first stop followed by a delicious Vietnamese dinner.
-Then the streets exploded with excitement.
+Then, the streets exploded with excitement.
 Vietnam were playing against Thailand in the final of the South East Asia Games football and they won.
 Hanoi suddenly went crazy: thousands of Vietnamese paraded on scooters horns blaring, flags flying, fireworks …erm, firing … it was like they had won the World Cup, the atmosphere was incredible!
-We also really felt we were made part of the celebration and the many, many toasts to the Vietnamese win made for unforgettable night out!
+We also really felt we were made part of the celebration, and the many, many toasts to the Vietnamese win made for an unforgettable night out!

 I spent the next couple of days remote working in Hanoi.
 My favourite spot to work was a cafe by the railway line that runs through the middle of Hanoi and is overlooked by cafes, bars and people’s houses.
 It was great to be able to do some work and then take a break for a wander around a new city or to find some of that great local food.